 ABOUT

 My name is Louise.
-I was diagnosed with autism in my late forties.
+I was diagnosed with autism in my late forties, and two years later diagnosed with ADHD.

 This blog is my journey from late diagnosis, how I navigate the ups and downs of life, and the strategies I use to cope.